thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tml.md

 * You can only view and modify joins at the table level in the source table TML.
 You cannot view or modify table-level joins from the destination table's TML file.

 * You cannot modify joins at the table level from the Worksheet, View, or Answer TML file.
 You can only change the joins for that specific Worksheet, View, or Answer.
 To modify table-level joins, you must edit the source table's TML file.

+* You cannot remove columns or tables from an Embrace connection.
+You can only add them.